Diamondbacks vs. Giants Player Props Betting Odds

 Wade Stats

-- LaMonte Wade Jr has 26 hits with three doubles, a triple, seven home runs, 26 walks and 14 RBI.
-He's also stolen one base.
+- LaMonte Wade Jr has 29 hits with four doubles, a triple, seven home runs and 26 walks.
+He has driven in 14 runs with one stolen base.

-- Wade heads into this game looking to extend his five-game hit streak.
-During his last five outings he is batting .300 with a home run, a walk and five RBI.
+- Wade enters this game looking to extend his six-game hit streak.
+In his last 10 games he is hitting .343 with a double, two home runs, six walks and six RBI.

 Wade Recent Games